pcwe2002/pbtoweb/README_EN.md

 root.uo_webbrowser = uo_webbrowser;
 })(typeof window !== "undefined" ? window : null);
 ```
-If some pb runtime functions have not been implemented, please modify `src/pbvm.js` to add functions or implement pb standard objects, and put them in `demo/common` to see the effect.
+If some pb runtime functions have not been implemented, please modify `src/pbvm.js` to add functions or implement pb standard objects.

 If you have supplemented the standard library of `pbvm.js`, please contact me (`9091178@qq.com`) to update it, so that everyone can use it conveniently.
 Thank you for contributing to the development of pbtoweb.